guilhermelopesmartins/guilhermelopesmartins/README.md

 ---

 ### 🌟 Featured Projects
+- [**LMS**](https://github.com/guilhermelopesmartins/LMS) - Learning Management System in production, to support small and medium schools
+- [*Gym Notes*](https://github.com/guilhermelopesmartins/gym_notes) - A mobile application to help keep the progress at the gym
 - [**Cumorah API**](https://github.com/guilhermelopesmartins/MessageSender) – A Python-based API for improving operational processes.
 - **Financial Data Management Tool** – A C# and SQL Server application for efficient financial analysis.
+(At BR GAAP)

 ---